apoorvib/task-progress-tracker/README.md

 3. **Edit a task**: Click the edit button (✏️) next to a task name
 4. **Delete a task**: Click the delete button (🗑️) next to a task name
 5. **Navigate months**: Use the arrow buttons at the top to move between months
+6. **Filter tasks**: Use the "All Tasks" and "Single Task" buttons to change your view
+7. **Backup data**: Use the Export/Import buttons in the Data Management section

-## Privacy
+## Data Storage

-- All your data is stored locally in your browser using localStorage
+- Your data is stored in your browser's IndexedDB database
-- No data is sent to any server
-- Your data remains private to your device
+- IndexedDB data typically persists even when clearing cookies and browser cache
+- For additional safety, use the Export button to download a backup of your data
+- If needed, use the Import button to restore from a previously exported file

 ## Browser Support

 The app works in all modern browsers that support:
-- localStorage API
+- IndexedDB (for data storage)
-- CSS Grid Layout
+- CSS Grid Layout (for the calendar visualization)
-- ES6 JavaScript features
+- ES6+ JavaScript features

-## Development

-This project is built with plain HTML, CSS, and JavaScript, with no external dependencies.
+Supported browsers include:
+- Chrome 60+
+- Firefox 55+
+- Safari 11+
+- Edge 16+
+- Modern mobile browsers (iOS 11+, Android 5+)

-### Project Structure
+## Project Structure

 ```
 task-progress-tracker/